dsgrid/dsgrid-legacy-efs-api/docs/source/overview.md

 pip install /filepath/to/dsgrid.x.y.z.tar.gz
 ```

-The `pandas`, `numpy`, and `h5py` packages should be added automatically during the installation process, if they're not already available.
+TODO: Update when publish on PyPI.
+Document how to install optional dependencies.

 ### Creating a new data file

-To begin, create an empty `Datafile` object.
-This involves providing a file path for the HDF5 file that will be created, and a set of master lists of valid sectors, geographies, enduses, and times (these master lists are referred to as `Enumeration`s in the package).
-The package includes predefined `Enumeration`s for sector model data.
-An `Enumeration` includes both a list of unique IDs identifying individual allowed values, as well as a matching list of more descriptive names.
+To begin, create an empty :class:`~dsgrid.dataformat.datafile.Datafile` object.
+This involves providing a file path for the HDF5 file that will be created, and a set of valid :class:`sector <dsgrid.dataformat.enumeration.SectorEnumeration>`, :class:`geography <dsgrid.dataformat.enumeration.GeographyEnumeration>`, :class:`enduse <dsgrid.dataformat.enumeration.EndUseEnumerationBase>`, and :class:`time <dsgrid.dataformat.enumeration.TimeEnumeration>` :class:`enumerations <dsgrid.dataformat.enumeration.Enumeration>`.
+An :class:`~dsgrid.dataformat.enumeration.Enumeration` includes both a list of unique IDs identifying individual allowed values, as well as a matching list of more descriptive names.
+The package includes predefined :class:`Enumerations <dsgrid.dataformat.enumeration.Enumeration>` for sector model data.

 ```python
 from dsgrid.datafile import Datafile